pyenv/pyenv/README.md

 example, you might have `~/.rbenv/versions/1.8.7-p354` and `~/.rbenv/versions/1.9.3-p327`.

-Each version is a working tree with its own binaries, like `~/.rbenv/versions/1.8.7-p354/bin/ruby` and `~/.rbenv/versions/1.9.3-p327/bin/irb`. rbenv makes _shim binaries_ for every such binary across all installed versions of Ruby.
+Each version is a working tree with its own executables, like `~/.rbenv/versions/1.8.7-p354/bin/ruby` and `~/.rbenv/versions/1.9.3-p327/bin/irb`. rbenv makes _shim executables_ for every such executable across all installed versions of Ruby.

 These shims are simple wrapper scripts that live in `~/.rbenv/shims` and detect which Ruby version you want to use.
-They insert the directory for the selected version at the beginning of your `$PATH` and then execute the corresponding binary.
+They insert the directory for the selected version at the beginning of your `$PATH` and then invoke the corresponding executable.

 ## Installation ##